Understanding the MVC Framework: How Ruby on Rails Structures Your Code

 Optimizing your Ruby on Rails application for performance is crucial to enhance user experience and ensure the application scales effectively.
 Start by analyzing your application's performance using tools like New Relic or Skylight.
 These tools provide valuable insights into bottlenecks and slow queries.
 Additionally, consider implementing caching strategies, such as fragment caching and caching of expensive computations, to significantly reduce response times.

-to preload associated data and avoid N+1 query problems.
+Another effective strategy is to minimize the number of database queries your application executes.
+Use ActiveRecord methods like includes and joins to preload associated data and avoid N+1 query problems.
 Leverage background jobs with tools like Sidekiq to handle time-consuming tasks outside the request cycle, ensuring faster response times for users.
 By incorporating these optimizations, you can greatly enhance the performance of your Ruby on Rails application.